ANU-RSES-Education/EMSC-4033-2023/ProjectPlans/ProjectPlan_u7519655/Project Report.md

 ### Instructions

 This project is to apply USGS earthquake data to Australia.
-In this project, it shows earthquake points in different megnititude and reach their information directly in a simple area sort program, and user can get the updated information of the nearest earthquake by themselves.
+In this project, it shows earthquake points in different megnitude and reach their information directly in a simple area sort program, and user can get the updated information of the nearest earthquake by themselves.

  To start this program, you need install and import some modules which list you can find in the List of dependencies later.